swiftype/objectid_columns/README.md

 Note that to assign a binary-format string, it must have an encoding of `Encoding::BINARY` (which is an alias for `Encoding::ASCII-8BIT`).
 (If your string has a different encoding, it may be coming from a source that does not actually support full binary data transparently, which _will_ cause big problems.)

+### Using an ObjectId for a Primary Key

+You can use ObjectId values as primary keys:

+    class MyModel < ActiveRecord::Base
+      has_objectid_primary_key
+    end

+Perhaps obviously, your primary-key column must either be `:binary` of length >= 12 or `:string` of length >= 24.

+If your primary-key column is not called `:id`, you must do one of two things:

+* Set the primary key on the class _before_ you call `has_objectid_primary_key`, by just using the normal ActiveRecord `self.primary_key = :foo` syntax.
+* Pass the primary key as an argument to `has_objectid_primary_key`: `has_objectid_primary_key :foo`.

+(The two are exactly equivalent.)

+When you do this, `ObjectidColumns` adds a `before_create` hook to your model, assigning a new ObjectId immediately before the first time a row is saved in the database.
+This will not replace an existing ID, so, if you always (or sometimes) assign a new ID yourself, `ObjectidColumns` will not overwrite your ID.

+Perhaps obviously, this means that new IDs are generated and stored client-side; you almost certainly should declare your primary-key column as `NOT NULL`, but you don't need to give it a default (and probably shouldn't, unless you're using a database function that is capable of generating correctly-formatted ObjectId values using the correct algorithm).

 ### Setting the Preferred Class